aaronmalunga/momentum-hub/README.md

 4. **View analytics**:
    - Choose "Analyze habits" to see detailed statistics and trends

+## 📸 Screenshots

+*Add CLI interface screenshots here to showcase the app's visual design and user experience.*

+**Suggested screenshots to include:**
+- Main menu interface
+- Habit creation form
+- Analytics dashboard
+- Demo mode welcome screen
+- Export functionality

+*Please attach images of the CLI interface in the following locations in the README:*
+- After the Quick Start section
+- In the Demo Mode section
+- In the Advanced Usage section (showing command examples)

 ## 🎮 Demo Mode

 Experience Momentum Hub instantly without setup: